5 Reasons Going to Salzburg was the Perfect Spontaneous Decision (Salzburg, Austria)

 1) The Elevated Viewpoints

-At a certain point, you just think to yourself, "alright, this is getting a bit ridiculous."
-The historic Central European beauty that I found in Salzburg is really only rivalled by a few cities for me, and easily in the same tier as Prague, Vienna, or Budapest.
-Yet, only Prague has the same sort of compact centre where you cannot help but come across important sight after important sight.
+At a certain point, you just think to yourself, "All right, this is getting a bit ridiculous."
+The historic central European beauty I found in Salzburg is only rivalled by a few cities for me, and easily in the same tier as Prague, Vienna, or Budapest.
+Yet, only Prague has the same compact centre where you cannot help but come across important sight after important sight.
 When Bri and I started the engine on our VW Polo and headed towards Salzburg, I could not have imagined the viewpoints afforded by this city.

-We took the elevator in the Modern Museum (found in the Old Town, though the title of "Old Town" just may apply to the whole city) to the top and got out, where we walked along the hillside that looked over the city until we reached the castle on the other side.
+We took the elevator in the Modern Museum (found in the Old Town, though the title of "Old Town" just may apply to the whole city) to the top and got out.
+We walked along the hillside that looked over the city until we reached the castle on the other side.
 It took about 30 minutes, and I recall being struck again and again by the city's beauty.

 2) The Beer, The Food

 The order in the above title is quite intentional.
-The food is nice heavy fare that I happen to be fond of, but it is the beer that I truly adore.
-Turkey, in general, doesn't have the greatest beer on offer, so peering behind the bar to see the likes of Stiegl, Ottakringer, Egger and Murauer on tap was encouraging to say the least.
+The food is a nice heavy fare that I happen to be fond of, but it is the beer that I truly adore.
+Turkey, in general, doesn't have the greatest beer on offer, so peering behind the bar to see the likes of Stiegl, Ottakringer, Egger and Murauer on tap was encouraging.
 True to the Central European standard, Austria brews some fine beers.
 We actually took a stop at the Stiegl brewhouse when we were in Salzburg, and it was a stop I would make again.
 A fresh Stiegl is something worth enjoying.

 3) The Historic Charm

 In my opinion, Salzburg is really as charming as it gets, especially in the winter months.
 It's just such a pleasant, safe, comfortable place to be.
-Being such a small, compact city there aren't many places that aren't worth being in.
+Being such a small, compact city, there aren't many places that aren't worth being in.
 Everywhere feels important.
 There are cities I can think of that desperately try to promote what little history may have occurred, and then there are cities like Salzburg which don't have to try at all, they just have to quietly preserve said history.
+It doesn't take much imagination to feel like you're walking in the shoes of Wolfgang Amadeus Mozart, whose music and talent originated here.
+The echo of your steps on the cobblestones surely couldn't sound that different than his did way back when.

-The streets are enchanted with cobblestones and the like, the large striking castle (Fortress Hohensalzburg) sits on the imposing hilltop overlooking the city, there are innumerable palaces and imperial gardens, and the central pedestrian bridge (with innumerable "love locks") is the gateway to it all.
+The streets are enchanted with cobblestones and the like; the large striking castle, Hohensalzburg Fortress, sits on the imposing hilltop overlooking the city.
+There are innumerable palaces and imperial gardens (including Mirabell Palace, its formidable marble hall, and the adjacent Mirabell Gardens) and the impressive Salzburg Cathedral.
+Stretching over the Salzach River, the central pedestrian bridge (with innumerable "love locks") is the gateway to it all.
 People have been impressed with this city for a very long time, and that certainly won't change in the future - it's that palpable historic charm.

 4) The Walkability Factor